pallets/click/docs/wincmd.md

 ## Unicode Output and Input

 Unicode output and input on Windows is implemented through the concept of a dispatching text stream.
-What this means is that when click first needs a text output (or input) stream on windows it goes through a few checks to figure out of a windows console is connected or not.
+This means that when click first needs a text output (or input) stream on windows it goes through a few checks to figure out if a windows console is connected or not.
 If no Windows console is present then the text output stream is returned as such and the encoding for that stream is set to `utf-8` like on all platforms.

 However if a console is connected the stream will instead be emulated and use the cmd.exe unicode APIs to output text information.
 In this case the stream will also use `utf-16-le` as internal encoding.
 However there is some hackery going